Forest-Economics-Goettingen/optimLanduse/README.md

 *Table 3: Performances of all indicators when optimized for single indicators only (pay-off matrix).
-The indicators considered for optimization are located on the main diagonal.
-The other entries in the rows contain the performances of the respective not-optimized indicators.*
+The indicators considered for optimization are located in the first row.
+The other entries in the rows contain the performances of the respective non-optimized indicators.*

 It can be followed from the pay-off matrix (Table 3), that e.g., the general preferences are fully fulfilled when optimized considering the